dagraham/etm-tk/etmTk/help/REPORTS.md

 - u:   user

+A *date specification* is either

+- w:   week number

-A *date specification* is either a combination of one or more of the following:
+or a combination of one or more of the following:

 - yy:   2-digit year